September 16, 2019

 - Always have identification on your dog.
 We love the BAYDOG Tampa Embroidered Collar because all of the important information is sewn on and the stitching is reflective.

-- Keep a coat by the door.
+- Keep a leash and/or a harness by the door.
 While most pet parents do this regardless, it’s great to have a strong, reflective leash and harness so your dog can be visible in dark conditions.
 We advise having the Hudson Bay Leash and the Galveston Harness.
 If you want more safety protection, we recommend the blaze orange color.

 - Have gear for cold weather.
 Even if you don’t live in a place with cold temperatures, heavy rain or strong wind can make you or your dog cold.
-We like to keep the Glacier Bay Coat or The Saginaw bay Fleece with us at all times because it is lightweight, warm, and easily visible.
+We like to keep the Glacier Bay Coat with us at all times because it is lightweight, warm, and easily visible.

 - Consider packing a dog backpack.
 If you need more space and easy access to items for your dog, such as medication, food, water, etc., consider buying a dog backpack.
 We recommend the Saranac Pack because it has two side bags with plenty of storage.
 You can also remove the bags and use the base as a harness.